Provider: Michelle Tobin, MA, LMHC, PMP

 • I will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked me to make).
 I'll provide one accounting a year for free but will charge a reasonable, cost-based fee if you ask for another one within 12 months.

-Get a copy of this privacy notice.
+Get a copy of this privacy notice

 • You can ask for a paper copy of this notice at any time, even if you have agreed to receive the notice electronically.
+I will provide you with a paper copy promptly.

-Choose someone to act for you.
+Choose someone to act for you

-• If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
+• If someone has authority to act as your personal representative, such as if someone has your medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.

 • I will make sure the person has this authority and can act for you before I take any action.

-File a complaint if you feel your rights are violated.
+File a complaint if you feel your rights are violated

 • You can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
-20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
+20201, calling 1-877-696-6775, or visiting https://www.hhs.gov/hipaa/filing-a-complaint/index.html.

 • I will not retaliate against you for filing a complaint.

-YOUR CHOICES:
+YOUR CHOICES

 For certain health information, you can tell me your choices about what I share.
 If you have a clear preference for how I share your information in the situations described below, talk to me.
 Tell me what you want me to do, and I will follow your instructions.